junxit/us-congress-bills-112/metadata.md

 - 2011-10-13 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2011-10-13 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2250.
 - 2011-10-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6904)
+- 2011-10-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-10-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 201.